Growth and fluctuation in perturbed nonlinear Volterra equations: Introduction

-To help the discussion we make our hypotheses more specific and outline typical results.
-In order for solutions of \eqref{eq.unpert} to behave similarly to those of \eqref{eq.introode}, it is important that $f$ be \emph{sublinear}: for example, we do not expect linear Volterra equations of the form \eqref{eq.unpert} to share the exact exponential rate of growth of a linear ordinary differential equation in which all the mass of $\mu$ is concentrated at zero (cf. Gripenberg et al. \cite[Theorem 7.2.3]{GLS}).
-Also, as we are interested in growing solutions, it is quite natural that the function $f$ should be in some sense \emph{monotone}.
-In previous work we showed that if $f$ is asymptotic to a $C^1$ function $\phi$ which is increasing and obeys $\phi'(x)\to 0$ as $x\to\infty$, then the solution of \eqref{eq.unpert} obeys \eqref{eq.unpertgrowth}~\cite{sublinear2015}.
-We retain this hypothesis and occasionally strengthen it so that $\phi'(x)$ decays monotonically to $0$ as $x\to\infty$; the implications and technical motivations for such hypotheses are discussed in Section \ref{hypoth_discuss}.
+(see \cite{sublinear2015} for further details). \emph{Sublinearity} is crucial to this result since, for example, the linear Volterra equation of the form \eqref{eq.unpert} does not share the exponential rate of growth of the linear ODE with all of the mass of $\mu$ concentrated at zero (cf. \cite[Theorem 7.2.3]{GLS}).
+However, the distribution of the measure $\mu$, as opposed to simply it's total mass, can impact rates of asymptotic growth when $f$ is sublinear in the case where $m(t) \to \infty$ as $t\to\infty$~\cite{appleby2017memory}.
+We retain the aforementioned hypothesis on $f$ and occasionally strengthen it so that $\phi'(x)$ decays monotonically to $0$ as $x\to\infty$; the implications and technical motivations for such hypotheses are discussed in Section \ref{det.results}.

 Before stating our main results precisely we give a heuristic argument as to their likely validity.
 In this discussion we consider the simple (deterministic) case in which both the solution and the perturbation are positive.
 If the unperturbed equation \eqref{eq.unpert} is integrated as above, $H\equiv 0$.
-In this case, the solution of the integral equation is, roughly, of order $F^{-1}(Mt)$.
-This leads to the naive idea that if $H$ is of smaller order than $y$ (i.e., than $F^{-1}(Mt)$), then $H$ on the right--hand side of \eqref{eq.volterra} could be absorbed into $x$ on the left--hand side, without changing the leading order asymptotic behaviour of $x$.
+In this case, the solution $y$ of the integral equation is roughly of order $F^{-1}(\mu(\mathbb{R}^+)t)$, like the solution $z(t) = F^{-1}\left(\mu(\mathbb{R}^+)t+F(\psi)\right)$ to the nonlinear ODE \eqref{eq.introode}.
+This leads to the naive idea that if $H$ is of smaller order than $y$ (i.e., smaller than $F^{-1}(\mu(\mathbb{R}^+)t)$), then $H$ on the right--hand side of \eqref{eq.volterra} could be absorbed into $x$ on the left--hand side, without changing the leading order asymptotic behaviour of $x$.
 However, if $H$ dominates $y$, or is of comparable order, such an outcome is improbable and the asymptotic behaviour of $x$ is unlikely to be determined by $y$.
-Since the asymptotic behaviour of \eqref{eq.unpert} is described well by $F(y(t))/Mt\to 1$ as $t\to\infty$, and $F^{-1}$ is increasing, it is natural to seek to characterise the forcing term as ``small'' or ``large'' according as to whether $F(H(t))/Mt$ tends to a small or large limit as $t\to\infty$ (if such a limit exists).
-Define the dimensionless parameter $L\in [0,\infty]$ by
+Since the asymptotic behaviour of \eqref{eq.unpert} is described well by the asymptotic relation $F(y(t))/\mu(\mathbb{R}^+)t\to 1$ as $t\to\infty$, and $F^{-1}$ is increasing, it is natural to characterise the forcing term as ``small'' or ``large'' according as to whether $F(H(t))/\mu(\mathbb{R}^+)t$ tends to a small or large limit as $t\to\infty$ (if such a limit exists).
+Hence we define the dimensionless parameter $L\in [0,\infty]$ by

 In some sense $L=1$ is critical; for $L<1$, $H$ is dominated by the solution of \eqref{eq.unpert}.
 But for $L>1$, $H$ dominates the solution of \eqref{eq.unpert}.
 The cases $L=0$ and $L=+\infty$ are especially decisive; in these cases it is very clear whether the solution of the unperturbed equation or the perturbation dominates.
 A condition which implies \eqref{eq.introL}, and turns out to be very useful in classifying asymptotic behaviour, is